 However, using the average residual to calculate the bias in each parameter as a function of itself alone ignores the possibility of dependence on other parameter true values.
 It is thus essential to examine the bias of each parameter of interest as a function of the true value of every parameter of interest (yielding $400$ combinations).
 Indeed, while there are many cases where the bias function does not vary with the input parameter, there are instances where the bias function is not constant.
 One such example is shown in Fig. \ref{fig:bias_func}.

 One test that can succinctly summarize this complicated relationship is the correlation coefficient of the bias vs. true parameter value for every combination of the $20$ parameters of interest.
-Specifically, the Spearman correlation coefficient $\rho$ is appropriate in this case, as it is a non-parametric test \cite{spearman}.
-For a sample size of $25$, the null hypothesis that no correlations exists can be rejected at the $90\%$ confidence level if the $|\rho| > 0.324$ \cite{spearman}.
+Specifically, the Spearman correlation coefficient $\rho$ is appropriate in this case, as it is a nonparametric test \cite{spearman}.
+For a sample size of $25$, the null hypothesis that no correlations exist can be rejected at the $90\%$ confidence level if the $|\rho| > 0.324$ \cite{spearman}.
 This test statistic for every combination of the parameters of interest is shown in Fig.~\ref{fig:spearman}.

 These results are then used to compute the bias function of every parameter, a 20-dimensional scalar function.
 A first or zeroth-order polynomial is used as a model for each parameter combination with or without a statistically significant correlation respectively.
 Before this, however, an outlier rejection procedure is applied to remove strenuous data points.
 For every parameter combination and every data point, a fit with a first-order polynomial is performed on all the data except the point in question.
-If this point is a $>\,2\,\sigma$ outlier of that fit, it is rejected.
-For the final fit, only uncertainty in the y-intercept is included to prevent the uncertainty of each bias function from vanishing at the central region of parameter space (due to uncertainty in the slope of the first-order fits).
+If this point is a $>\,2 \sigma$ outlier of that fit, it is rejected.
+For the final fit, only uncertainty in the y intercept is included to prevent the uncertainty of each bias function from vanishing at the central region of parameter space (due to uncertainty in the slope of the first-order fits).
 An example of one such linear fit and resulting error band is shown in Fig.~\ref{fig:bias_func}.
-This yields $400$ constraints on the true values of the $20$ parameters-of-interest in the form:
+This yields $400$ constraints on the true values of the $20$ parameters of interest in the form

 relating one estimated parameter value $\hat{\theta}_j$ to the true values of the same parameter and another $\theta_i$, with one of the $400$ bias functions. $B_{ji}$ is the bias in parameter $j$ as a function of parameter $i$, and is normally distributed according to the first order polynomial fits described above.
-This is an over-determined, non-linear system of equations.
+This is an overdetermined, nonlinear system of equations.
 To find an optimal solution, the following likelihood function was constructed and maximized: